Feeling Wired and Tired at the Same Time? Somatic Experiencing for Nervous System Dysregulation in Carlsbad, CA

 Somatic Experiencing doesn’t push the body—it listens to it.
 It honors the wisdom that your nervous system was doing its best to protect you.

-When to Seek Support
+When is it Time to Seek Support?

 If “wired and tired” describes your daily reality, especially if it’s lasted months or years, your body is asking for gentle, attuned care.
 At Wholeness Collective Therapy Group, our trauma-informed therapists integrate Somatic Experiencing with complementary approaches such as EMDR, Internal Family Systems (IFS), mindfulness, and polyvagal-informed practices.
 We create a compassionate space where your mixed states are met with understanding rather than judgment.